Massey products in the \'etale cohomology of number fields: Class field towers

 \begin{theorem}[{\cite[Theorem 3.1]{Mcleman}}] Let $K$ be an imaginary quadratic field with class group of $p$-rank two, and let $G = \Gal(K^{ur,p}/K)$.
 Choose a basis $x,y$ for $H^1(G, \ZZ/p\ZZ)$ and suppose that $p > 3$.
 Then $K$ has infinite $p$-class field tower if the Massey products $\langle x,x,y\rangle$ and $\langle y,y,x\rangle$ both vanish.
 For $p=3$, we need in addition that the Massey products $\langle x,x,x\rangle$ and $\langle y,y,y\rangle$ both vanish. \end{theorem}

 Let us refer to the matrix

 as the \emph{Zassenhaus matrix} $ZM(G)$ and denote the Zassenhaus type by $ZT(G)$.
 Then to summarize, we may conclude that

 We have used the C library PARI \cite{PARI2} to compute 3-fold Massey products in order to analyze the Zassenhaus types of imaginary quadratic fields $K$ with $p$-rank two.
-For the primes $3,5,7$ we have computed Massey products for imaginary quadratic fields with class group of $p$-rank two, except for $p=3$ where we add the stronger assumption that $9$ divides both factors of the $3$-class group to make sure that the Massey products $\langle x,x,x\rangle$ and $\langle y,y,y\rangle$ both vanish (see Remark \ref{rmk:vanish}).
+For the primes $3,5,7$, we have computed Massey products for imaginary quadratic fields with class group of $p$-rank two, except for $p=3$ where we add the stronger assumption that $9$ divides both factors of the $3$-class group to make sure that the Massey products $\langle x,x,x\rangle$ and $\langle y,y,y\rangle$ both vanish (see Remark \ref{rmk:vanish}).
 For $p=3$ there are $5163$ such fields and for $p=5$ there are $11070$ such fields.
 The program we use, together with computational results, can be found in the GitHub repository \url{https://github.com/ericahlqvist/massey}.
-The program is run with a time limit to make sure it does not get stuck on a single example.
-Hence our data is not yet complete.
-But we intend to run the program on a better computer soon to improve our data.
-Using our computational results we now state the main results of this section.

 \begin{theorem} The $(3,3)$-conjecture is false.
 For instance, for $p$ a prime and $D$ a discriminant, the pairs